OCA/sign/survey_sign_oca/README.rst

 For generated sign requests scoping survey, input values are populated automatically with the survey answered values.

+Answers of yes/no type are shown in text fields as Yes/No and in check fields as checked/unchecked.

 Signers can still update the input values if they want.